Read my studio policies here!

 2. What is the normal cancellation policy?

-There is a 24 Hour Cancellation Policy, so please let us know at least 24 hours before your appointment if you need to cancel or reschedule.
+There is a 24 Hour Cancellation Policy, so please let me know at least 24 hours before your appointment if you need to cancel or reschedule.
 There are no refunds for cancelled lessons.
 There is studio credit for all lessons that have been cancelled with more than 24 hours notice, which may be rescheduled.
 Please remember the full rate is charged for any lesson that is cancelled or rescheduled with less than 24 hours notice.

 5. How do Skype lessons work?

 Please request me on Skype (annielittle) prior to lesson time and send me a message that you are ready a few minutes before your lesson time.
 Or, FaceTime is also fine.
 I’ll call you at our appointed time.